 1b.
 The implementing acts referred to in paragraph 1a shall be adopted in accordance with the examination procedure referred to in Article 38a(2).
-On duly justified imperative grounds of urgency, the Commission shall adopt immediately applicable implementing acts in accordance with the procedure referred to in Article 38a(3).
+On duly justified imperative grounds of urgency relating to the need to preserve the health and safety of persons, the Commission shall adopt immediately applicable implementing acts in accordance with the procedure referred to in Article 38a(3).

-When preparing the draft implementing act referred to in this paragraph, the

-Commission shall consult the national market surveillance authorities with respect to the technical assessment, which served as the basis for the authorisation in paragraph
+When preparing the draft implementing act referred to in this paragraph, the Commission shall consult the national market surveillance authorities with respect to the technical assessment, which served as the basis for the authorisation in paragraph 1.

 1c.
-As long as the implementing act referred to in paragraph 1a is not adopted, the authorisation granted by a competent national authority in one Member State shall be valid only on the territory of the issuing Member State, as well as on the territories of any other Member States whose competent national authorities have recognised the validity of that authorisation before the adoption of the said implementing act.
+As long as the an implementing act referred to in paragraphs 1a or 1b is not adopted, the authorisation granted by a competent national authority in one Member State shall be valid only on the territory of the issuing Member State, as well as on the territories of any other Member States whose competent national authorities have recognised the validity of that authorisation before the adoption of the said implementing act.